openandclose/tosixinch/docs/topics.rst

     $ tosixinch -4

-will opens the viewer with the generated pdf file.
+will open the viewer with the generated pdf file.

 Also, the script includes a sample file `open_viewer.py <topics.html#script-open_viewer>`__.
 (It does basically the same thing as above,